-You can substitute heavy cream with 2 tablespoons of fresh lemon juice and Greek yoghurt for the sour cream.
-If you prefer or don't have sour cream.
-If doing so, just use half cream and half Greek yoghurt.
+- You can substitute heavy cream with 2 tablespoons of fresh lemon juice and Greek yogurt for the sour cream.
+If you prefer or don’t have sour cream.
+If doing so, just use half cream and half Greek yogurt.

 That about sums up this great little snack.

 Happy Cooking friends!
 Oh, and Happy Mother’s Day to all the moms out there on this special day!

 Like what you see today?
 Don’t forget you can follow on Facebook for daily inspiration or over on Instagram where I sometimes do daily cooking videos for fun!
 I’m also on Pinterest which is a great place that you can save and share your favourite recipes.
 As well, if you haven’t yet, Subscribe to the newsletter.
 You’ll be notified whenever there’s a new recipe!
 You can do that at the top of the page.

 Crispy Garlic Potatoes with a Creamy Chive Dip